 Talc and Uterine Cancer

-Perhaps the most notorious use of talcum powder is for intimate personal hygiene.
+Perhaps the most common use of talcum powder is for intimate personal hygiene.
 However, women who dust their private parts with talcum powder to keep moisture, odor and chafing under control may be at an increased risk of developing uterine cancer, also called endometrial cancer.

 Uterine cancer is cancer that develops in the uterus, also known as the womb.
 The uterus is where a baby grows during pregnancy.
 Although there are different types of uterine cancer, in most cases, this type of cancer starts in the lining of the uterus, which is called the endometrium.